-Proposed Structure Plan: Shrimptons Quarter - Waragal Birrung (Evening Star)
+Figure 10Proposed Structure Plan: Shrimptons Quarter - Waragal Birrung (Evening Star)

 - The Optus campus is an important economic anchor.
-Clustering further telecommunications business and increasing the diversity of workspace will enrich the attraction of the area. - The interaction between a new residential community at the Ivanhoe Estate, linked by a new footbridge, and new commercial uses create an opportunity for cultural spaces to mix these previously separate users. - New residential communities in the Ivanhoe Estate and Shrimptons Quarter will include active spaces and community facilities.
+Clustering further telecommunications business and increasing the diversity of workspace will enrich the attraction of the area.

+- The interaction between a new residential community at the Ivanhoe Estate, linked by a new footbridge, and new commercial uses create an opportunity for cultural spaces to mix these previously separate users.

+- New residential communities in the Ivanhoe

+Estate and Shrimptons Quarter will include

+active spaces and community facilities.

+- A network of active transport and links

+to open space will use natural corridors to

+connect people to Ivanhoe Estate and in and

+between publicly accessible courtyards and

+shared spaces.

-- A network of active transport and links to open space will use natural corridors to connect people to Ivanhoe Estate and in and between publicly accessible courtyards and shared spaces. - Regeneration of Industrial Creek and better access to Shrimptons Creek creates opportunity to weave uses and places together between the university and business community. - Collaboration between Optus and the wider technology cohort could be extended to collaborative working with new residential communities.
+- Regeneration of Industrial Creek and better access to Shrimptons Creek creates opportunity to weave uses and places together between the university and business community.

+- Collaboration between Optus and the wider technology cohort could be extended to collaborative working with new residential communities.

-Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 400 Space for 400 additional jobs in a diversity of sectors and scales Space for 2,000+ additional jobs in a diversity of sectors new jobs Approximately 320 and scales Approximately 320 new dwellings Additional 1,460+ dwellings new dwellings Through-site links in New infrastructure connections Creation of Optus Theatre Optus campus Rollout of 18-hour Active uses facing the creek Continued environmental upgrades to the creek economic strategy
+Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 400 Space for 400 additional jobs in a diversity of sectors and scales Space for 2,000+ additional jobs in a diversity of sectors and scales new jobs Approximately 320 new dwellings Approximately 320 new dwellings Additional 1,460+ dwellings 5 Continued environmental New infrastructure connections Creation of Creative Pop Up upgrades to the creek Rollout of 18-hour Active uses facing the creek economic strategy Through-site links in Optus campus

-Design c riteria Description New public open space Create 30,000sqm of new parks, promenades, plazas and linear parks.
+Design criteria Description New public Create 45,000sqm of new open space, promenades, plazas and open space linear parks.
 Restore Industrial Creek and integrate neighbourhood within parks that sit alongside it.
-Create Shrimptons Creek Promenade along the natural riparian corridor with improved pedestrian and cycle links.
-Use linear parks to form the landscaped western edge of the neighbourhood.
-Ensure all residential dwellings are within 200m of a 3,000sqm park. ₽ ₽ Podium design • For development near Shrimptons Creek, orientate building entries to the creek to encourage activity and passive surveillance.
+Create Shrimptons Creek Promenade along the natural riparian corridor with improved pedestrian and cycle links which also connect to existing residential development to the west. • Use linear parks to form the landscaped western edge of the neighbourhood. • Ensure all residential dwellings are within 200m of a 3,000sqm park.
+Podium For development near Shrimptons Creek, orientate building entries to design the creek to encourage activity and passive surveillance.

-4. Macquarie Living Station - Gari Nawi
+4. Macquarie Living Station - Gari Nawi (Saltwater Canoe) Photography Image courtesy of Department of Planning and Environment.
+48 Department of Planning and Environment | Macquarie Park Place Strategy

-(Saltwater Canoe)